 Well into her own journey she began her healing career focusing on humans.
 As time passed she became spontaneously aware of the animals in her clients' lives as well.
 They frequently presented themselves in her sessions with messages and healing requests.
 This contact piqued her interest and caused her to remember the animals' message from her NDE.
 As a result she began to shift her educational focus to animal specific healing techniques and animal communication.
 Over a period of two years she slowly transitioned into working with both animals and their owners.
 She sought to improve these relationships through the release of the energetic imprints of emotions and trauma.

 For several years Ginny eagerly immersed herself in the indigenous teachings of the late Benny LeBeau, also known as Rainbow Thunder Heart or "Bavado Tatun Corazon".
 Bavado was a Tribal Elder and respected Medicine Man of the Eastern Shoshone Nation, hailing from the Wind River Indian Reservation in Fort Washakie, Wyoming.
 He was also a member of the Spiritual Elders of Mother Earth, a group of indigenous prophetic seed carriers of North America.
 Ginny traveled with Bavado to study our sacred relationship with all life from his many medicine wheel ceremonies and lectures celebrated across the world.
 To hear a message from Bavado and learn more about his legacy, click here.
 For more information about his education and teachings go to the Earth Wisdom Foundation website or watch this documentary about his passionate work to end the drought in the mountain community of Big Bear Lake in the San Bernardino National Forest.

-One of her passions is to speak publicly against the over prescription of opioids and narcotic medication, especially when alternative healing methods could be used to address issues of chronic pain.
+One of her passions is to speak publicly about the over prescription of opioids and narcotic medication, especially when alternative healing methods could be used to address issues of chronic pain caused by unresolved emotions.
 She is very active in lobbying at the state and federal level in regard to the opioid crisis.
 Her goal is to support the fields of chiropractic, osteopathic and integrative medicine and to promote other healing alternatives that can limit the use of unnecessary prescription drugs in our country.